Lower Merion Committee for Special Education

 Want to get involved in the CSE?
 Here's a description of what our representatives do:

-Position Title: CSE & Gifted Support Rep
+Position Title: CSE Rep

 Position Objective (what is the primary goal to achieve):